Rafael1s/Deep-Reinforcement-Learning-Algorithms/Project-2_Continuous-Control/README.md

       The environment was solved in 195 episodes, they are printed after [6].

    [7]  Print graph of scores over all episodes.
         After the episode 143, the score achived the value 30.
+        The **model weights are saved** into two following files:

+        checkpoint_actor.pth
+        checkpoint_critic.pth

 ### Watch the Trained Agent

  Run the notebook _WatchAgent.ipynb_